iampj/secplus601/gcga/chapter11.md

  - Personal items such as mail with Personally Identifiable Information (PII)

 #### Background Check
+It's common for organizations to perform background checks on potential employees and even after employees are hired. `Background checks` investigate employees histories to discover anything about them that might make them less-than-ideal for any given job.

 #### Onboarding
+`Onboarding` is the process of granting individuals access to an orgs computing resources after being hired.

 #### Offboarding
+`Offboarding` is the process of removing an employees access when they leave the company.

+A `non-disclosure agreement(NDA)` is used between two entities to ensure that proprietary data is not disclosed to unauthorized entities.

 #### Social Media Analysis
+In the context of personnel security policies, social media analysis refers to monitoring employee activity on social media network.

 #### Third-Party Risk Management
+Organizations interact with entities outside the organization (commonly called third parties) for various reasons, such as purchasing supplies, creating partnerships, and more.
+These relationships often introduce risks that need to be managed.

+A `supply chain` includes all the elements required to produce and sell products and services.
+In some cases, the supply chain becomes an attack vector.

+`Vendor diversity` is often required in policies to grant extra resilience to sed attacks.

+`End of Life (EOL)` and `End of Service Life (EOSL)`

+`Service Level Agreement(SLA)` - an agreement between a company and a vendor that stipulates performance expectations, such as minimum uptime and maximum downtime.

+`Memorandum of understanding(MOU)` - an MOU, sometimes called a `memorandum of agreement(MOA)` expresses and understanding between two or more parties indicating their intention to work together towards a common goal.

+`Business Partners Agreement(BPA)` -

 #### Terms of Agreement
+A `term of agreement` refers to the period that an agreement shall be in effect.

 #### Measurement System Analysis
+A `measurement systems analysis(MSA)` evaluates the processes and tools used to make measurements.
+The MSA uses various methods to identify variations within a measurement process that can result in invalid results.

 ---